ZeroDayArcade/cracking-wpa-with-handshake/README.md

 ## How the script works

-We'll be going over how to obtain a MIC (+Nonces and EAPoL frames) from an AP in a seperate tutorial/repo with another short script and a WiFi adapter.
-You can also obtain this information with <a href="https://github.com/ZerBea/hcxdumptool">hcxdumptool</a> or the <a href="https://github.com/risinek/esp32-wifi-penetration-tool">ESP32 Wi-Fi Penetration Tool</a>.
+You can use our <a href="https://github.com/ZeroDayArcade/capture-handshake-wpa-wifi-hacking">WPA/WPA2 Handshake Capture script</a> to obtain a MIC (+Nonces and EAPoL frames) from an AP with a ~$10 WiFi adapter.
+This will also produce a `WPA*02` hashcat hc22000 format hash line that you can run directly with this script (see below).
+Alternatively you can obtain this information with <a href="https://github.com/ZerBea/hcxdumptool">hcxdumptool</a> or the <a href="https://github.com/risinek/esp32-wifi-penetration-tool">ESP32 Wi-Fi Penetration Tool</a>.

 This script (`crack_handshake.py`) does the password cracking that comes after the MIC / Nonces/ EAPoL frames have been obtained from the Access Point.